DECODEproject/whitepaper/decode-whitepaper.md

 ## Attribute Provenance
 ## Entitlements and ABE

+- Declaration of Entitlements
+- Implementation (Access control)
+- ABE as an implementation

 We first describe the DECODE architecture at a very high level of abstraction.
 In the sections to follow we will discuss each of the components, and how they are implemented, in detail.

 Entities